feelingit/next-resume/README.md

 The default port is 3000.

-If you want to use another port open `/server.js` file.
-Change the value 3000 to any port you wish:
+If you want to use another port open `/server.js` file and change the value 3000 to any port you wish:

 ```js
 const port = 3000
 ```

-And then open `/package.json` file.
-Change the value 3000 to your number:
+And then open `/package.json` file and change the value 3000 to your number:

 ```json
 "dev": "node server.js -p 3000",